Chimera-tools/ChimPipe/README.md

 ChimPipe is distributed under the GPLv3.
 Consult the [LICENSE] (https://github.com/Chimera-tools/ChimPipe/blob/master/LICENSE.txt) file for more information.

 ## Contact
-Please feel free to join the ChimPipe’s [mailing list] (https://groups.google.com/forum/#!forum/chimpipe-mailing-list/) in case you have a question, you want to report an issue or request a feature.
+Please feel free to submit an issue in our github repository in case you have a question

-You can also directly contact us at: chimpipe.pipeline@gmail.com
+join the ChimPipe’s [mailing list] (https://groups.google.com/forum/#!forum/chimpipe-mailing-list/) in case you have a question, you want to report an issue or request a feature.

 ## Citation